 There are basically two major types of clause. i.e.

 Example: He is buying a pant which is nice.

-We can identify phrases by some excellent tricks.
+We can identify phrases with some excellent tricks.

 See ‘I saw a bird.’

-Here ‘I’ subject, ‘saw’ finite verb or main verb, and ‘a bird’ is object.
+Here ‘I’ subject, ‘saw’ finite verb or main verb, and ‘a bird’ is an object.

 Now, ‘I saw a bird having red feathers’.
 Look here, the object is extended to ‘a bird having red feathers’.
 This object says as only one element or noun and they have no main verb or finite verb.
-So these group of words are unable to make a complete sentence.
-This type of word groups are called phrase.
+So these group of words is unable to make a complete sentence.
+This type of word groups is called a phrase.

 In other words, a phrase can be defined as a group of words that have no subject and no finite verb and acts as a small element of any sentence.

 Example- ‘I like to take exercise in the morning’.
 The underlined part is a phrase.

 Now it’s time to learn the structure of a sentence.
 According to structure, sentences are of three types.